Dyurekdeler/WarehouseService-Kotlin-Webflux-GraphQL/README.md

 2- Update a given delivery's isReceived status to true

-The graphql-kotlin library automatically generates the schema.graphql
+The graphql-kotlin library automatically generates the schema.graphql You can find the library in this link https://github.com/ExpediaGroup/graphql-kotlin

 You can send requests via http://localhost:8080/playground